datastax/dsbulk/manual/settings.md

 The consistency level to use for both loading and unloading.
 Valid values are: `ANY`, `LOCAL_ONE`, `ONE`, `TWO`, `THREE`, `LOCAL_QUORUM`, `QUORUM`, `EACH_QUORUM`, `ALL`.

+Note that stronger consistency levels usually result in reduced throughput; besides, any level higher than `ONE` will automatically disable continuous paging, which can dramatically reduce read throughput.

 Default: **"LOCAL_ONE"**.

 #### --executor.maxPerSecond _&lt;number&gt;_